Town Deal Board Members

 Other interests include competing in motorsport.

-A photograph of Lucy Allan, MP
+A photograph of Shaun Davies, MP

-Lucy Allan MP, MP for Telford
+Shaun Davies MP, MP for Telford (ex-Officio Member)

 A photograph of Mark Pritchard, MP